Mastodon Mastodon

 Scientific communication for the 21st century

-Dr. Jones often includes a creative semester-long infographic project in her undergraduate chemistry courses.
+Dr. Jones includes a creative semester-long infographic project in her chemistry courses.
 Once upon a chemist was an infographic assignment first used in Spring 2019.
 At the beginning of the semester, students selected a chemist from a provided list and created a visual story about his/her contribution to chemistry.
 The Periodic Table Project was a celebration of the 150th anniversary of the periodic table in 2019.
 A little bit of history, a little bit graphic design, this assignment aimed to help students learn that chemists are real people who have amazing ideas.
+The Bioinorganic Infographic Project and Elements in Engineering are other versions of this unique learning opportunity.
+Below are a selection of student infographics from past classes.

 bottom of page